 The negotiations have helped to liberalize trade where countries have faced trade barriers and wanted them to be lowered.
-But the WTO is not just about liberalizing trade, and in some cases, its rules are such that trade barriers get support- for example, to prevent the spread of disease or protect consumers.
+But the WTO is not just about liberalizing trade, and in some cases, its rules are such that trade barriers get support- for example, to protect consumers.